Horned puffin: Call

 Horned puffins emit a relatively small number of sounds, mostly low in volume.
 These guttural noises are identified as cooing, roaring or grunting.
-The most common puffin sound is usually transcribed as "arr-arr-arr", which accelerates when the animal is threatened, becoming an "A-gaa-kah-kha-kha”.
-These noises are most often produced by adults and are similar to bellowing, described as the "distant sound of a chainsaw”.
+The most common puffin sound is usually transcribed as "arr-arr-arr", which accelerates when the animal is threatened, becoming an "A-gaa-kah-kha-kha".
+These noises are most often produced by adults and are similar to bellowing, described as the "distant sound of a chainsaw".

-The sounds during the mating season can be transcribed as "Op-op-op-op-op”.
+The sounds during the mating season can be transcribed as "Op-op-op-op-op".
 These sounds are rarely made outside breeding times, and puffins are quieter at sea.

 Distribution and habitat

 The horned puffin is relatively common across its range.
 It is present throughout the northern Pacific Ocean, including the Shumagin Islands of the Bering Sea, the Siberian coast, Kamchatka, Sakhalin, and the Kuril Islands.
 In North America, it is found on the western coasts of Alaska and British Columbia, Haida Gwaii and the Aleutian Islands.
 Horned Puffin are also found in the vicinity of the Chukchi Sea and especially on Wrangel Island.
 More rarely, the species travels as far south as Japan and the coasts of Oregon and California.
 It is not a migratory bird, although it winters far out to sea.

 Horned puffins live among steep rocky slopes and cliffs.
 Unlike other puffins, they dig little or no burrows, preferring rock crevices or shelters under piles of rock for home and shelter.

+As of 2023, for the last several years, at least one Horned Puffin has been seen spending the summer months at Smith Island, Washington, in the Salish Sea, alongside the local breeding population of Tufted Puffins.
+Researchers, with help from several commercial Whale Watching companies in the region, are trying to figure out if this is a lone individual, or a potentially a mated pair.
+If it is the latter, this would add a breeding location for the species hundreds of miles away from their normal grounds.